Russ Feingold thinks that Bush wants to assassinate American citizens.

 Cape Cod, Martha's Vineyard, all these various places.

-Uh we'll see if this thing has a chance.
+We'll see if this thing has a chance.

 So there you have it.

-Unless something totally unpredictable happens to reverse global warming.
+And nothing we can do about it, unless something totally unpredictable happens to reverse global warming.

 All right, to the audio sound bites.

-And uh Larry King says, Hurricane Katrina.
+And Larry King says, Hurricane Katrina.

-Don't you uh don't you count it important, if true, that this was an Iraqi concept, an Iraqi idea there, but isn't it a great idea?
+Don't you count it important, if true, that this was an Iraqi concept, an Iraqi idea?

-A sign of desperation, uh war that is unwinnable, that is unlawful, unnecessary.
+I think this is a sign of desperation, a sign of desperation, a war that is unwinnable, that is unlawful, unnecessary.

 And also, you know, you're dealing with the slaughter, possibly, of innocent women and children, and you possibly create more insurgents, the resentment against America so deep.